Granular Cell Tumors

 Practice Essentials

-Granular cell tumors (GCTs), also known as Abrikossoff tumors, are rare soft-tissue neoplasms probably derived from Schwann cells.
-[1, 2] Most granular cell tumors are benign, although some may be locally aggressive.
-[3] Less than 2% are malignant, but these are aggressive and associated with a poor prognosis.
-[4, 5]
+Granular cell tumors (GCTs), also known as Abrikossoff tumors, are rare soft-tissue neoplasms that probably derive from Schwann cells, which are glial cells that surround neurons of the peripheral nervous system.
+[1, 2] These neoplasms can occur at any site, but most develop in the oral cavity, skin, and gastrointestinal tract.
+[3] Up to 10% are multifocal.
+[4] Most granular cell tumors are benign, although some may be locally aggressive.
+[5] Less than 2% are malignant, but these are aggressive and associated with a poor prognosis.
+[6, 7]

 Granularity of the cells in these tumors is due to the accumulation of secondary lysosomes in the cytoplasm.
 This change is rather nonspecific and can be observed in many non-neural tumors, including those arising from smooth muscle, connective tissue, neuroglia, endothelial, and epithelial cells.